8 things to know about hyaluronic acid

 7. To soothe inflammation : for irritated, weakened skin with redness due to aggression or climate change, you can use a serum based on hyaluronic acid.

 8. To delay skin aging : the last virtue and not the least is the anti-aging effect of hyaluronic acid.
 It reactivates the tone and elasticity of the skin by strengthening the connective tissue with collagen and elastin.
-This is also valid for the hair which is also a victim of the effect of age.
+This is also valid for hair, which is also a victim of the effect of age.

 Produits en lien avec l'article